isralduke/thatbook/23-isaiah.md

 > <a name="10:31">10:31</a> Madmenah flees,
 > the residents of Gebim have hidden.
 > <a name="10:32">10:32</a> This very day, standing in Nob,
-> they shake their fist at Daughter Zion’s mountain—
+> they shake their fist at Daughter Zion’s mountain —
 > at the hill of Jerusalem.
 > <a name="10:33">10:33</a> Look, the sovereign master, the Lord who leads armies,
 > is ready to cut off the branches with terrifying power.